apache/druid/docs/development/extensions-core/k8s-jobs.md

 "context": { "podTemplateSelectionKey": "podSpec1" }
 ```

+This is gated by the runtime property `druid.indexer.runner.allowTaskPodTemplateSelection`, which defaults to `false`.
 If the key doesn't match any configured template, the task fails to launch.

 #### Running Task Pods in Another Namespace